dawidolko/My-First-Page/README.md

 - Community: Dawidolko.pl is also a community of enthusiasts who share their achievements, inspirations and ideas.
 You can join our community, comment on posts, share your ideas and make new contacts with people with similar interests.

-I invite you to visit the website `Dawidolko.pl` and discover all the fascinating content that I have prepared for you.
+I invite you to visit the website `firstPage.dawidolko.pl` and discover all the fascinating content that I have prepared for you.
 Have fun, gain new knowledge and get inspired on my website!

-"Discover, learn, inspire!" - Dawidolko.pl
+"Discover, learn, inspire!" - firstPage.dawidolko.pl

 ## 📫 How to contact me